sjml/dotfiles/resources/README.md

 out so it can't do any replacements.
 (I could have also just changed to a different terminal emulator, but one change at a time.)

+## Terminal.app Profile
+`SJML.terminal` sets up the macOS Terminal.app to my liking, and uses the hacked version of Fira Code in this directory.

 ## Office Templates
 Templates for MS Office.
 Set the location in Word's Preferences -> File Locations -> User Templates.